Make joint ventures work for you

 Which is better, a joint venture or partnership?

 Ultimately, this depends on your business goals.
 Joint ventures often go beyond profit, as they have very specific aims – though they do last a limited period of time.
 Partnerships usually last longer, but by their very nature require members to lose their business identity and offer less flexibility.

 We’ve helped thousands, like you, get the best outcome

 Establish your joint venture with Optimal Solicitors

 Optimal Solicitors can help.
 We’ll guide you on all the legalities before drafting the joint venture agreement.
 You can have faith that your interests will be protected, and that the JV won’t face any legal hiccups later down the line.
-We also offer additional, and complementary, corporate law services [LINK: Corporate Law] such as support with shareholder agreements [LINK: Shareholder Agreements] and disputes [LINK: Shareholder Disputes].
+We also offer additional, and complementary, corporate law services such as support with shareholder agreements and disputes.